thombergs/jira/CONTRIBUTING.md

 ## Configuring a GitHub App

 The first step for running the app locally is to configure a GitHub App.
 For that you will need to use [ngrok](https://ngrok.com) to expose a URL publicly - referred to as `DOMAIN` in this doc - which will tunnel traffic back to your computer.
-If you choose to proceed with ngrok, you can do that by running `ngrok http 4002` after installing it.
+If you choose to proceed with ngrok, you can do that by running `ngrok http 4002` after installing it (if you have the paid version of ngrok, you can use the `--subdomain` parameter to get a subdomain that is stable across multiple restarts).

 Create a new [GitHub App](https://github.com/settings/apps), setting the following config: